Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Cincinnati 1/30/2022

 Matchup vs. Cincinnati

-- Kelce has averaged 60 receiving yards per game in his two career matchups against the Bengals, 16.5 fewer than his over/under for Sunday's game.
+- In his two matchups against the Bengals, Kelce's 60 receiving yards average is 15.5 less than his over/under for Sunday's game (75.5).

 - Kelce, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.